ryannix123/single-node-openshift/README.md

 **The complete guide to running OpenShift in your home lab, on a single machine.**

-Thousands of engineers have used this repo to get OpenShift running on everything from Intel NUCs to enterprise servers.
-Whether you're learning Kubernetes, building a home lab, or need a portable demo environment, Single Node OpenShift (SNO) gives you the full power of OpenShift without the complexity of a multi-node cluster.
+Many people have used this repo to get OpenShift running on everything from Intel NUCs to enterprise servers.
+Whether you're learning Kubernetes, building a home lab, or need a portable demo environment, Single Node OpenShift (SNO) is a great way to get started with enterprise grade Kubernetes!

 ## Watch the Tutorials

 These step-by-step video guides have helped nearly **15,000 viewers** get their SNO clusters up and running:

 - [Single Node OpenShift Installation Walkthrough](https://youtu.be/leJa9HmvdI0) - Complete installation using the Assisted Installer
-- [Configuring Storage and Day 2 Operations](https://youtu.be/ZV7KGqcPs7s) - Set up LVM storage, registry, and more
+- [Configuring Storage, OpenShift Virtualization and Day 2 Operations](https://youtu.be/ZV7KGqcPs7s) - Run containers and virtual machines side-by-side

 ## What You Get